codatio/codat-docs/docs/using-the-api/supplemental-data.md

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vToBP6lQMT_MrB8L5e_61w2LrmpoJPAVhxCVqCuoSpWgb6ga2hUXZHlLSdCr9jY_He1b-uYaDAnH6DV/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"
   frameborder="0"
-  style={{ top: 0, left: 0, width: "100%", height: "660px" }}
+  style={{ top: 0, left: 0, width: "100%", height: "400px" }}
 ></iframe>

 ## How do I configure supplemental data?

-In order to use supplemental data, you need to specify what supplemental data should be passed in the response for each integration and data type pair you require.
+In order to use this property, you need to specify what supplemental data should be passed in the response for each integration and data type pair you require.
 To do so, use the [endpoint name]/endpoint link.

 ```http
 /integrations/{platformKey}/datatypes/{datatype}/supplementalDataConfig